-Students who wish to withdraw from an Academic Partnership Program will need to drop all but the last course in which they are registered.
-Once this step is complete, the student will need to email (apartnershipregistrar@astate.edu) the Registrar confirming that they wish to withdraw from the program completely.
+Students who wish to withdraw from an Large Scale Distance Education Program will need to drop all but the last course in which they are registered.
+Once this step is complete, the student will need to email the Registrar, apartnershipregistrar@astate.edu, confirming that they wish to withdraw from the program completely.